BELGIUM TRAVEL GUIDE

 Tempted?
 Why not check out Visit Bruges virtual tours to see what charm this beautiful city has to offer?

 For more old-world charm, both Ghent and Antwerp offer a number of medieval cathedrals, Art Nouveau buildings and a fashionable shopping scene that would rival many of the largest European cities.

 CAPITAL CITY BREAK

 Brussels is steadily becoming one of the must-visit destinations on the continent.
 Modern and slick, yet steeped in history, it boasts a buzzing food scene and an exquisite collection of artwork by masters and contemporary artists alike.

-Explore the Grand Palace and the Gothic town hall before pleasing the kids with a visit to Mini Europe - a miniature park with scale reproductions of the continent's best known landmarks.
+Embark on our UK to Belgium ferry and explore the Grand Palace and the Gothic town hall before pleasing the kids with a visit to Mini Europe - a miniature park with scale reproductions of the continent's best known landmarks.

 Belgium produces some of finest and most varied beers in the world, as well as being the home of six of the ten Trappist breweries worldwide.

 A self-drive tour of these hallowed breweries, gives you the freedom to explore at your own pace, or join one of the many beer tours available.
 To the west of the country you’ll find the Achel Brewery, the only Trappist brewery in Belgium that allows the public access, as well as a number of others, including St Bernardus and the secretive Westvleteren.

 Don't forget to stock up on your favourites to drink when you’re back home!

 Unlike the northern landscape of Flanders, the southern Wallonia region gives way to vast sprawling areas of woodland, making it the ideal place to come for longer road trips.Culture seekers should head to the capital of Wallonia, Namur, where you can explore its enormous fortress and citadel.